-Oh well, I still love this recipe because not only is it vegan, but it’s gluten-free as well.
+Oh well, I love this Mexican veggie casserole meal because not only is it vegan, but it’s gluten-free as well.

 How to Make Vegan Mexican Lasagna

 The next step requires a food processor.
-Place these in the bowl of a food processor: a: extra firm tofu, an avocado (peeled and cubed), chickpeas, and spices.
+Place these in the bowl of a food processor: Extra firm tofu, an avocado (peeled and cubed), chickpeas, and spices.
 Pulse that until nice and smooth.

-So, Spread a little salsa at the bottom of the pan and then begin your layers with some unbaked corn tortillas.
+So, Spread a little salsa at the bottom of the pan and then begin your corn tortilla lasagna layers with unbaked corn tortillas.
 Spread half of the veggie crumbles mixture over that, followed by half of the creamy tofu mixture.
 Repeat those layers and end with vegan cheddar cheese.

 - For veggie crumbles: I love Gardein crumbles and/or Beyond Meat crumbles.
 In fact, Beyond Meat even makes a Mexican flavored crumbles product and you could skip adding the fajita spices.

 - For vegan cheddar, we most always use Daiya’s Vegan Cheddar Shreds.
 However, Follow Your Heart makes a great vegan cheddar product as well.

 - Regarding the tofu, I use an extra-firm tofu for this recipe, but you could get by with firm or even medium tofu.